unification-com/xfund-router/docs/guide/implementation.md

 These are smart contracts deployed and maintained by the Unification Foundation and are the core of the xFUND Router network.
-Your smart contract will only import and build on the `Consumer.sol` base smart contract, which in turn links to the `ConsumerLib` and interacts with the `Router` smart contracts.
+Your smart contract will only import and build on the `ConsumerBase.sol` base smart contract, which in turn links to the `ConsumerLib` and interacts with the `Router` smart contracts.
 :::